MYSTIC-HUNTER/Social-Media-App/README.md

 Feel free to reach out to me for more information or to join the app's beta testing phase.
 Let's revolutionize social media together!

 ----
+Note: This is NOT an app, but just some marketing research and analysis.
+It's more inclined to conceptualization and implementation of machine learning in a project.